tpemartin/kindle-borrow/exercise/exercise1.md

 # 1 App scripts
+Use the App Scripts template from the Google Sheets container <https://docs.google.com/spreadsheets/d/1p_b8Sg_t1h4r467_jSM2uUvGyeoVNBOu4y_CmB6OSW0/edit?usp=sharing> to complete an app for the following tasks.

 Let `url` represent your app script entry point.

 For the question, you need to make your Google sheets container available for view.
 Then put down your Google sheets sharable link and you `url` under the issue comment.